 The National Gallery and the Art Fund curatorial traineeships programme continues to foster new talent

-These new traineeships follow successful projects at York Art Gallery and Birmingham Museums Trust, where curatorial trainees Eloise Donnelly and Helen Hillyard have been involved in the research and curation of a display and re-hang, which will both open to the public in 2015.
+These new traineeships follow successful projects at York Art Gallery and Birmingham Museums Trust, where the previous curatorial trainees, Eloise Donnelly and Helen Hillyard, were involved in the research and curation of a display and rehang.
 Their training has significantly contributed to the expertise needed to work with Old Master painting collections in the future.

-The 2011 Trainees, Henrietta Ward and Pippa Stephenson, were placed at Manchester Art Gallery and the Laing, Newcastle-upon-Tyne, respectively.
-Henrietta is now Curatorial Fellow at Dulwich Picture Gallery and Pippa is Curator of European Art at Glasgow Museums.
+The 2011 inaugural trainees, Henrietta Ward and Pippa Stephenson, were placed at Manchester Art Gallery and the Laing, Newcastle-upon-Tyne.
+Henrietta was Curatorial Fellow at Dulwich Picture Gallery and is now Assistant Keeper, Paintings, Drawings and Prints at the Fitzwilliam Museum, Cambridge, while Pippa is Curator of European Art at Glasgow Museums.

-Dr Nicholas Penny, Director of the National Gallery, said:
+Dr Gabriele Finaldi, Director of the National Gallery, said:

-“Following on from the success of the programme so far, we are delighted to announce a further new fully funded curatorial traineeship.
-Our aim is to help regional museums maintain a high level of curatorial excellence and to support new talent in the field, and we are very much looking forward to welcoming a new generation of trainees at the Gallery and watching them progress and flourish in their new posts.”
+“We are delighted with the success of the programme so far.
+Our aim is to help regional museums maintain a high level of curatorial excellence and to support new talent in the field.
+We are enjoying working with the new trainees at the Gallery and look forward to working alongside Hull and Bishop Auckland once they take up their posts.”